stogacs/cscex/confreader/README.md

 ## Starter Code

-Minimal starter code has been provided for Java and Python, but you may use any language you wish.
+Minimal starter code has been provided for Java, Python, JavaScript, Typescript, PHP, Ruby, and C#, but you may use any language you wish.

-To use the provided Java starter code, write your implementation in the `parse` method of the `ConfReader` class.
-It is expected that the configuration file be parsed into a `Map<String, Object>`.

 # Configuration Types